Drawing With Vectors

 Vector graphics provide high-quality, scalable images while also conserving file size.

-We’re not saying it’s always better, but designing with vectors is versatile for so many business applications, and should be your primary choice for printing, logos, signs, illustrations, infographics, creating animations, and UX/UI design.
+We’re not saying it’s always better, but designing with vectors is versatile for many business applications.
+It should be your primary choice for printing logos, signs, illustrations, infographics, creating animations, and UX/UI design.

-They're also used in web-based objects, rendering 2D or 3D computer animation, even for coin design, laser engraving, T-shirts, and everything in between.
+They're also used in web-based objects, rendering 2D or 3D computer animation, and even for coin design, laser engraving, T-shirts, and everything in between.
 So you might want to consider using vectors for your next digital project, and Vectornator is the perfect vector-based app to get you started.
-Download it for free now.